Savoring The View

 droppin lead on the page

-oh yeah, it’s the rage
+oh yeah, its the rage

 with a point to make